jerolimov/comprise/README.md

 ## How it works

 Comprise provides a simple wrapper around consolidate.js and add four small functions to the local template variables:

 * ```layout(layout)``` adds a layout to the current template.
-Each call adds one to the layout hierachy.
+Each call adds one to the layout hierarchy.
 To replace a default layout call nolayout first.
 * ```nolayout()``` removes a default layout for the current template.
 You could set another layout with layout.
 * ```content()``` need to be called in a layout to insert the surrounded template.
 * ```partial(partialTemplate[, partialVariables])``` could be used to include other templates.
 In the common case the partial template name don't need a file extension.
 If a extension is provided a different engine could be used.